5121f/denote-rs/denote_cli/README.md

 ## License

-Most of the files in this project are dual-licensed under **Mozilla Public License 2.0 (MPL 2.0) and the GNU General Public License version 2 or later (GPL-2.0-or-later)**, at the user's option.
+This project is dual-licensed under **Mozilla Public License 2.0 (MPL 2.0) and the GNU General Public License version 2 or later (GPL-2.0-or-later)**, at the user's option.

 The full texts of the licenses can be found in the [`LICENSES`](./LICENSES) directory.